Itching to just grab your suitcase and fly somewhere? Don’t really care where as long as it’s cheap and gets you away from wherever you are now?

 That’s less than your average local flight within Canada.
 These tips will work to find the cheapest flights from NYC to anywhere, or really from any city or country!

 Travel tip!
 If you want to protect your privacy on public Wi-Fi in cafes, airports, and hotels, look into getting a VPN.
-Using a VPN can help you get cheaper flights, if used correctly, even if you’re debating surfshark vs pia.
+Using a VPN might be able to help you get cheaper flights, if used correctly.

 I also use a VPN (Virtual Private Network) to access country-specific websites.
 As a Canadian, a lot of websites from the USA are blocked in Canada (and elsewhere outside of the USA).
 To get around this, I use a VPN to “trick” the USA based website into thinking I’m browsing from the USA.
 With a VPN, I can access these websites just as if I was in the USA.